MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-II-Agricultural-Marketing-Service-Fair-Trade-Practices-Program-Department-Agriculture/part-201-Administering-Packers-Stockyards-Act/subpart-K-Services/section-201.73-1.md

 (f) *Sensitivity control.* (1) A scale must be sensitive in response to platform loading if it is to yield accurate weights.
 It, therefore, is the duty of a weigher to assure himself that interferences, weighbeam friction, or other factors do not impair sensitivity.
 He should satisfy himself, at least twice each day, that the scale is sufficiently sensitive, and if the following requirements are not met, he should report the facts to his superior or employer immediately.

-(2) A weighbeam scale with a balance indicator is sufficiently sensitive if, when the scale is balanced with the pointer at the center of the target, movement of the fractional poise one graduation will change the indicator rest point 1/4 inch (0.25) or the width of the central target area, whichever is greater.
+(2) A weighbeam scale with a balance indicator is sufficiently sensitive if, when the scale is balanced with the pointer at the center of the target, movement of the fractional poise one graduation will change the indicator rest point1/4 inch (0.25) or the width of the central target area, whichever is greater.

 (3) A weighbeam scale without a balance indicator is sufficiently sensitive if, when the scale is balanced with the weighbeam at the center of the trig loop, movement of the fractional poise two graduations will cause the weighbeam to come to rest at the bottom of the trig loop.